Everyone loves a winner.

 Best friend

 For an entrepreneur, having someone to listen when things are rough provides an additional source of support and affirmation.
-This is a friendship with some history, so it has a different trust level than a mentor.
+This friendship has some history, so it has a different trust level than a mentor.
 A best friend is someone with whom you do different activities than with your spouse to blow off steam or just do something that doesn’t look anything like work.
-My husband would often go with his best friend to the gun range, followed by a trip to their favorite BBQ place.
-It was a relationship that I knew provided an important outlet, especially when business challenges mounted.
+My husband often went with his best friend to the gun range, followed by a trip to their favorite BBQ place.
+It was a relationship I knew provided a vital outlet, especially when business challenges mounted.

 How do you manage all these relationships?

-This may seem like a big-time investment, but if you make these a priority and schedule on your calendar, it is manageable.
+This may seem like a big-time investment, but it is manageable if you make these a priority and schedule on your calendar.
 In his book 7 Habits of Highly Effective People, Stephen Covey listed “sharpen the saw” as the first habit.
 Investing in life-giving relationships is the secret sauce of truly successful entrepreneurs.

 Originally published at cobizmag.com